isovalent/ebpf-docs/docs/linux/kfuncs/bpf_cgroup_release.md

 [:octicons-tag-24: v6.2](https://github.com/torvalds/linux/commit/fda01efc61605af7c6fa03c4109f14d59c9228b7)
 <!-- [/FEATURE_TAG] -->

-Release the reference acquired on a cgroup.
+Release the reference acquired on a cGroup.

 ## Definition

-If this kfunc is invoked in an RCU read region, the cgroup is guaranteed to not be freed until the current grace period has ended, even if its refcount drops to `0`.
+If this kfunc is invoked in an RCU read region, the cGroup is guaranteed to not be freed until the current grace period has ended, even if its refcount drops to `0`.

 <!-- [KFUNC_DEF] -->
 `#!c void bpf_cgroup_release(struct cgroup *cgrp)`